-5. The essay must consist of a minimum of (8) eight pages, and a maximum of (12) twelve pages, double spaced using Times Roman or Courier 12 or 14 font.
+5. The essay must consist of a minimum of (8) eight written pages of text, which does not include the cover page, and a maximum of (12) twelve pages, all double spaced using Times Roman or Courier 12 or 14 font.
 A Bibliography is required and does not count toward the minimum page requirement.

 6. Contestants must be prepared to answer questions if asked by one or more judges.

 7. Essays and an The Application and the Essay should be sent electronically to WSESF@Comcast.net or mailed to: WSESF, Essay Competition, 262 Main St., Park Forest, IL 60466 and if mailed, post marked on or before Saturday, April 30, 2022.